Membrane distillation: Challenges

 The operation of membrane distillation systems faces several major barriers that may impair operation, or prevent it from being a viable option.
 The principal challenge is membrane wetting, where saline feed leaks through the membrane, contaminating the permeate.
-This is especially caused by membrane fouling, where particulates, salts, or organic manner deposit on the membrane surface.
+This is especially caused by membrane fouling, where particulates, salts, or organic matter deposit on the membrane surface.
 Techniques to mitigate fouling include membrane superhydrophobicity, air backwashing to reverse or prevent wetting, choosing non-fouling operating conditions, and maintaining air layers on the membrane surface.

 The single biggest challenge for membrane distillation to be cost effective is the energy efficiency.
 Commercial systems have not reached competitive energy consumption compared to the leading thermal technologies such as Multiple-effect distillation, although some have been close, and research has shown potential for significant improvements on energy efficiency.